 Pursuant to 23 U.S.C.
 327 and a Memorandum of Understanding executed by the FRA and the State of California on July 23, 2019, FRA assigned its federal environmental review responsibilities under the National Environmental Policy Act (NEPA) and related statutes to the Authority under a federal program commonly known as NEPA Assignment.
 Accordingly, the Authority is now the NEPA lead agency.
 Consistent with 23 U.S.C.
 327 and the July 23, 2019 NEPA Assignment Memorandum of Understanding, FRA retains its obligations to make general conformity determinations under the CAA.
 The Authority and FRA have agreed to collaborate on the development of general conformity determinations.
 As part of this collaboration, the Authority will develop and provide to FRA a Draft General Conformity Determination and supporting information, as well as the Authority's proposed approach for achieving general conformity.
-Because the analysis used for the Draft EIR/EIS will also generate the information necessary for the Draft General Conformity Determination, specific analysis may be incorporated by reference in the General Conformity Determination.
+Because the analysis used for the Draft EIR/EIS will also generate the information necessary for the Draft General Conformity Determination.
+FRA will make the ultimate general conformity determination.
 FRA will make the ultimate general conformity determination for this project.
 FRA's conformity determination would be made prior to Authority issuance (pursuant to NEPA assignment under the MOU) of a ROD for this section.